 About Training and Support

-In order for your students to be successful with the Direct Instruction methodology, it is important that you receive high quality training and support from Direct Instruction experts.
+In order for your students to be successful with the Direct Instruction methodology, it is important that you receive high-quality training and support from Direct Instruction experts.
 EAP does not supply any training or support itself.
 Instead, you are strongly encouraged to contact the National Institute for Direct Instruction (NIFDI) to acquire the proper training and support to become proficient in the DI methodology so all your students can excel.
-NIFDI is a non-profit organization founded in 1997 by Siegfried “Zig” Engelmann, the creator of Direct Instruction, to assist schools to ensure that all students in a school can benefit as much as possible from the DI approach.
+NIFDI is a non-profit organization founded in 1997 by Siegfried “Zig” Engelmann, the creator of Direct Instruction, to assist schools in ensuring that all students in a school can benefit as much as possible from the DI approach.

-NIFDI provides a wide range of training sessions for teachers, coaches and other school leaders in DI.
-These training sessions constitute an essential first step in the successful implementation of DI.
+NIFDI provides a wide range of training sessions for teachers, coaches, and other school leaders in DI.
+These training sessions constitute an essential first step in successfully implementing DI.
 For the instructional staff, NIFDI provides intensive, multi-day program training in critical delivery and correction skills.
-For coaches, NIFDI provides a multi-day training in conducting observations, taking data on instruction, problem-solving, prioritizing problems, and constructing remedies that provide for all students to get the most out of the DI approach.
-For school leaders, NIFDI provides a multi-day institute on setting up the DI implementation for success, coaching and problem-solving.
+For coaches, NIFDI provides multi-day training in conducting observations, taking data on instruction, problem-solving, prioritizing problems, and constructing remedies that provide for all students to get the most out of the DI approach.
+For school leaders, NIFDI provides a multi-day institute on setting up the DI implementation for success, coaching, and problem-solving.

-NIFDI can provide in-person as well as remote training and support, with the in-person option being the most effective for teachers, coaches, and leaders to acquire essential DI skills.
-NIFDI has standard training and support modules, and packages for both elementary and middle schools.
-Services can be customized and can include an assessment on the effectiveness of DI at schools that have been implementing programs for a while.
+NIFDI can provide in-person and remote training and support, with the in-person option being the most effective for teachers, coaches, and leaders to acquire essential DI skills.
+NIFDI has standard training and support modules and packages for both elementary and middle schools.
+Services can be customized and can include an assessment of the effectiveness of DI at schools that have been implementing programs for a while.

 NIFDI’s overarching goal is to replicate the high levels of achievement that students have attained when the Direct Instruction model is implemented with full fidelity.
 For more information about NIFDI and what it provides, go to https://www.nifdi.org/.